Case Study: Kia

 All in all, the team tested 23 new variations on the 5 elements of the page.
 The number of potential combinations of the various changes—the “search space” in AI lingo—was 2,592.

-Ascend automates massively multivariate experiments like the Kia experiment using evolutionary artificial intelligence to quickly and efficiently move towards the optimal design within the search space.
+Evolv automates massively multivariate experiments like the Kia experiment using evolutionary artificial intelligence to quickly and efficiently move towards the optimal design within the search space.

 Kia’s experiment ran for 5 weeks, and tested 49 possible combinations of the test ideas across multiple “generations” of designs it created using various configurations of those ideas.